Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Introduction

 Quantum computing taps into the principles of quantum mechanics to execute intricate information processing tasks \cite{qcqi}, ushering in a fresh era of problem-solving methods.
 This shift in approach has spawned inventive strategies for tackling a diverse range of challenges, spanning domains such as quantum chemistry \cite{qchem}, optimization \cite{qopt}, machine learning \cite{qml}, and finance \cite{portfolio,quantmonte}.
 Quantum Amplitude Estimation (QAE) \cite{QAE} is a quantum algorithm that achieves $\mathcal{O}(M^{-1})$ convergence, providing a quadratic speedup over classical Monte Carlo \cite{QAE}, and can be applied across various problem domains, akin to Monte Carlo simulations.
 Recent endeavors have delved into its utility in tasks like risk analysis \cite{risk} and option pricing \cite{option}.

-Apart from QAE, other quantum optimization techniques like the Variational Quantum Eigensolver (VQE) \cite{vqe} and the Quantum Approximate Optimization Algorithm (QAOA) \cite{qaoa}, have already been investigated.
-VQE and QAOA are mainly suited for addressing Quadratic Unconstrained Binary Optimization (QUBO) problems, where the problem can be transformed into an Ising Hamiltonian.
+Apart from QAE, other quantum optimization techniques like the Variational Quantum Eigensolver (VQE) \cite{vqe} and the Quantum Approximate Optimization Algorithm (QAOA) \cite{qaoa} are mainly suited for addressing Quadratic Unconstrained Binary Optimization (QUBO) problems.
 These methods have their limitations when applied to optimization problems in different categories that are not easily translatable into an Ising Hamiltonian representation.

 In contrast, QAE offers a more extensive application scope, encompassing a wider range of optimization challenges.
 QAE shows promise in significantly speeding up SBO for both continuous and discrete variables.
 This quantum-driven enhancement introduces a novel approach referred to as Quantum-Enhanced Simulation-Based Optimization (QSBO) \cite{qsbo} which is suitable for handling objective functions characterized as expectation values, variances, cumulative distribution functions (CDFs), or (conditional) value at risk ((C)VaR) of random variables or functions derived from them.
-It is worth noting that all these metrics can be viewed as expectation values, highlighting the versatility of QSBO.
-This approach has also been used to tackle a concise yet highly practical issue in the field of supply chain management, with a specific focus on the Newsvendor problem.
-These implementations are constructed using the Qiskit \cite{qiskit} framework, a widely recognized platform for quantum computing development.
+It is worth noting that all these metrics can be viewed as expectation values.
+This approach has also been used to tackle a concise yet highly practical issue in the field of supply chain management, with a specific focus on the Newsvendor Problem.
+These implementations are constructed using Qiskit \cite{qiskit} framework.

-In the present paper, our contributions are as follows:
+In this paper, our contributions are as follows: